fsek/docs/source/app/standard_workflow.rst

   git checkout -b <branch name>

-If this is new to you I would recommend to checkout :ref:`learning-git` before we continue and familiarize yourself with the git workflow and its core concepts.
+If this is new to you I would recommend to checkout :ref:`git-guide` before we continue and familiarize yourself with the git workflow and its core concepts.

 ===============
 Running the app